nokia/RED/docs/help/user_guide/general.md

 ### Tab key behavior

-Tab key behavior is set by default to be aware of the file type.
+Tab key press behavior is set by default to be aware of the file type.
 For .tsv files each Tab will produce item separator, for text files 4 spaces will generated.
-In Robot Framework preferences (Window -> Preferences), Tab behavior can be changed if needed.
+In Robot Framework preferences (Window -> Preferences under Source section), Tab behavior can be changed if needed.

 ![](general/tab_behaviour.png)